Standard library

 content list of anything of type t

-## Returns the given list, without its last element
+## Returns the given list, without its last element.

-## **Edge-case**: an empty list is returned unchanged
+## An empty list is returned unchanged.

 declaration remove_last_element